 Seventy Percent of HR Managers Social Screen New Applicants

-Every job candidate is subject to background checks and to some form of screening.
-According to CareerBuilder, of the 70 percent of employers who did social screen, 54 percent stated that they did not extend an offer to applicants whose online presence raised concerns.
+Every job candidate is subject to background checks and some form of screening.
+According to CareerBuilder, of the 70 percent of employers who did the social screening, 54 percent stated that they did not extend an offer to applicants whose online presence raised concerns.
 The three BIG red flags that kept candidates from getting the job include:

-- Discriminatory online statements about a religion, race or gender
+Discriminatory online statements about religion, race, or gender

-- Discriminatory online statements about their previous employers or former co-workers
+Discriminatory online comments about their previous employers or former co-workers

-Another surveycompleted by the Society for Human Resource Management, revealed that 39 percent of employers allowed potential applicants to provide an explanation for their online behavior before they made any employment decision.
+Another survey completed by the Society for Human Resource Management revealed that 39 percent of employers allowed potential applicants to explain their online behavior before they made any employment decision.

 What Should Small Businesses be Looking for When Social Screening?

 But it isn’t all negative.
 Thirty-seven percent of employers surveyed by CareerBuilder claim they found information that helped support an applicant’s qualifications.
-Over half of the employers surveyed were looking for candidates that had a positive and professional online presence.
-Even in the case where employers were looking to fill a creative role, employers were impressed by the level of creativity expressed by certain candidates.
+Over half of the employers surveyed sought candidates with a positive and professional online presence.
+Even when employers were looking to fill a creative role, employers were impressed by the level of creativity expressed by specific candidates.

-Above all, employers should be prudent when using social media profiles to circumvent the use of a criminal and credit background checks.
+Above all, employers should be prudent when using social media profiles to circumvent the use of criminal and credit background checks.
 Litigation risks increase when a small business uses the information found on social media as a basis for any hiring decision.
-When in doubt, always refer to the EEOC websiteabout pre-employment requirements, before making any definite decisions.
+When in doubt, always refer to the EEOC website about pre-employment requirements before making any definite decisions.